 Electrons have a negative charge.
 Things that have a negative charge will repel each other, pushing each other away and moving in the process.
 We can see this in the picture below.
-We have forced a load of electrons onto this poor kid’s hair and they are all trying to get away from each other, they are literally picking up the hair in order to get away from each other.
+We have forced a load of electrons onto this poor kid’s hair and they are all trying to get away from each other - they are literally picking up the hair in order to get away from each other.

-We can use this to our advantage, because not only do electrons hate each other, but they love positive charges.
+We can use this to our advantage because not only do electrons hate each other, but they love positive charges.
 They are attracted to them and want to get to them as quickly as possible.
 This means that if we make a negative charge on one side of a wire and a positive charge on the other, then the electrons in the wire will move from one side to the other.

 Why is this so important?
 It is all because of the definition of current.
-An electric current is a flow of electric charge, carried by negatively charged electrons in atoms of metals.
+An electric current is a flow of electric charge, carried by negatively charged electrons in the atoms of metals.

 Now for some maths!
-We can work out the current by using the following equation
+We can work out the current by using the following equation:

-I = Q/t
+I = Q ÷ t

-Current = charge divided by time
+current = charge divided by time

-I = current measured in Amperes (A)
+I = current measured in amperes (A)

-Q = charge measured in Coulombs (C)
+Q = charge measured in coulombs (C)

-t = time measure in seconds (s)
+t = time measured in seconds (s)